Xeon 6520P vs Xeon w9-3475X

 So, is Xeon w9-3475X better than Xeon 6520P?

 Yes.
-Xeon w9-3475X is the better overall CPU here.
-You are getting a 15.7% average FPS lead across 50 shared CPU game tests in our data, 79.5% better Geekbench multi-core, and 1.7% higher PassMark, which makes it the stronger all-around choice.
+Xeon w9-3475X is the better all-around CPU here.
+It gives you a 15.7% average FPS lead across 50 shared CPU game tests in our data, 79.5% better Geekbench multi-core, and 1.7% higher PassMark, which is enough to make it the stronger overall pick.

 Which one is better for gaming?

-If gaming is the priority, Xeon w9-3475X is the better pick here.
+If gaming is the priority, Xeon w9-3475X is the better pick.
 According to our tests, it delivers 15.7% more average FPS across 50 shared CPU game tests.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Xeon w9-3475X is the better fit.
+For streaming, content creation, and heavier multitasking, Xeon w9-3475X is the stronger fit.
 You are getting 79.5% better Geekbench multi-core, backed by 36 cores and 72 threads.

 Which one is the smarter buy today, not just the cheaper CPU?